THE MISSION OF THE MBAA IS TO FOSTER AND PROMOTE BUSINESS AVIATION THROUGHOUT THE STATE OF MINNESOTA & THE UPPER MIDWEST REGION

 Our goals include, but are not limited to:

---Positively influencing laws and regulations that impact corporate aviation
+-- Positively influencing laws and regulations that impact business and general aviation,

---Educate government officials, federal, state, and local agencies, and the general public on the needs and benefits of business aviation
+-- Educate and inform government officials, federal, state, and local agencies, and the general public on the needs and benefits of business aviation,

 WHAT ARE THE BENEFITS OF JOINING THE MBAA?

-To fulfill its objectives, the organization offers a variety of services designed to enhance members' careers.
+To fulfill its objectives, the MBAA offers a variety of services designed to enhance members' careers.
 The MBAA hosts monthly meetings that promote professional development.
-The regular meetings keep members informed on safety related issues, regulation updates and advisories and airport and FAA issues.
-Past meetings have included speakers from the FAA, MAC, ATC, NBAA, aircraft manufacturers, flight planning agencies, flight training facilities, retired astronauts and aviators, educators, and etc.
+The regular meetings keep members informed on safety related issues, regulation updates and advisories, and airport and FAA issues.
+Our speakers have included individuals from the FAA, MAC, ATC, NBAA, aircraft manufacturers, flight planning agencies, flight training facilities, retired astronauts and aviators, and educators.

-In addition to the monthly meetings, MBAA hosts a summer golf event and a holiday social to encourage networking among association members and industry leaders.
-Each month, members receive an MBAA newsletter outlining association events.
-The newsletters are supplemented as necessary with email updates.
-Members have access to the membership roster providing access to business aviation colleagues.
+In addition to the monthly meetings, MBAA hosts a summer golf event that raises funds to support our scholarship programs.
+We have an annual holiday social to recognize our members and encourage networking among association members and industry leaders.
+Individual members are eligible to apply for Professional Development Grants to enhance their knowledge and advancement potential.
+The MBAA periodically sends email newsletters detailing association events or issues of concern to the business aviation industry.
+These are supplemented as necessary with email updates.
+All current members have access to our membership roster and access to their business aviation association colleagues.

 WHO ARE MEMBERS OF THE MBAA?

-The MBAA currently has over 500 members which includes pilots, flight attendants, mechanics, avionic technicians, schedulers, dispatchers, aircraft sales, aircraft manufactures, fixed base operators, aviation law firms, insurance companies, local, state and federal government officials, catering companies, and other companies that provide services and support to the business aviation community.
+The MBAA currently has over 600 members that include pilots, flight attendants, mechanics, avionics technicians, schedulers, dispatchers, aircraft sales, aircraft manufactures, fixed base operators, aviation law firms, insurance companies, local, state and federal government officials, catering companies, drone operators and companies that provide services and support to the business aviation community.